 Naturally, only premium members of LinkedIn have access to this option.

-However, if you are a member of the same LinkedIn group or event as a second or third-degree relation, you can still send direct messages to them even if you do not have a premium LinkedIn account.
+If you're in the same LinkedIn group or event as a second or third degree relative, you can send them direct messages even if you don't have a premium LinkedIn account.

 People with whom you have a plus third-degree connection are not first-degree or second-degree connections.
 You are separated from these people by more than two persons.

 You now fully understand the meanings of the 1st 2nd 3rd meanings in LinkedIn.
 Let's look at how to use this knowledge to connect with everyone on LinkedIn to its fullest potential.

 You must customize in order to increase your connection degree approval rate.
 The message cannot be copied and pasted to everyone.

 The maximum number of connection requests you can make has recently changed due to a new restriction by LinkedIn.
 Your weekly connection requests are now limited to 100.
 Nonetheless, there are certain methods that can be used to get around it and send up to 500 invitations each week.

 3. Write emails to members of the group and event attendees

 There is a chance that LinkedIn may start to suspect you are a spammer if you consistently send out a lot of connection requests but only a small number are approved.

 1. Send excellent connections requests to the appropriate persons